mrblonde91/Refactoring-In-Action/README.md

         Rating: Option<int>
     }

-The F# equivalent record has slight different.
+The F# equivalent record has a few slight differences.
 The composition being the first example, there's less boilerplate.
-The other most apparent one here is the use of options.
+The other most apparent one here is the use of the `Option` keyword.
 This is similar to a nullable value, if null the type will be `None` and if populated it will be `Some` with the value inside it.
 This allows for easy checks on if a value is entirely missing and allows for simply representations of optional values.

 #### Updating a record